Overview

 Setting the Starting Bar Height

-Note: Minimum starting heights can be configured per age group in the Results Portal.
+Note (Portal Mode): Minimum starting heights can be configured per age group in the Results Portal.
 Check your portal settings before the event to ensure the correct minimums are applied.
+In Local Mode the starting height is whatever you enter on the device.

 Which Athlete Jumps Next